leite/fgodmod/README.md

 Install:

+	Click Green Button "Clone or download" on top page of https://github.com/fraizy22/fgodmod

+	and click download as zip.

-	Put the content of the zip into a folder name "fgod" (folder name is important) (so you have mods/fgod/mod.json f.e.) under path:
+	Put the content files of the zip into a folder name "fgod" under path:

 		Linux:
 			 ~/.local/share/0ad/mods